The certificate of conformity materializes in a formal way, the representativeness of a structure to a precise reference frame.

 Step 3: The Follow-up Audit 2 (Control Audit N+2)

-The aim is to make sure that the beneficiary is still in compliance with the requirements of the standard explicitly stated in the aforementioned specifications, during the third year of the certification cycle.
+The aim is to make sure that the beneficiary is still in compliance with the requirements of the standard explicitly stated in the specifications, during the third year of the certification cycle.

 • Over a certification cycle (3 years), there are 2 follow-up audits (in n+1 and n+2).